Aksarben group retires royal tradition for mythical kingdom

 The Omaha World-Herald reports that the Aksarben Foundation announced the change in a letter to former members of an Aksarben-related women’s committee this week.

-Kirk Kellner is chairman of the Aksarben board of governors, and he said in the letter that the annual ball at which the king and queen were crowned will continue with an emphasis on honoring individuals and families for their community service.
+The annual ball at which the king and queen are crowned will continue with an emphasis on honoring individuals and families for their community service.

-Over the years an older male community leader was named king and honored at the ball, and a younger, college-age woman from a prominent family would be installed as his queen.
-She was chosen in honor of her father’s accomplishments.
+Since 1895 an older male community leader has been named king and a college-age woman from a prominent family would be installed as his queen, based on her father’s accomplishments.

 Most Read Nation & World Stories